-The applicant describes that the proposal is consistent with policies of the PPS including the following:
+The proposal is consistent with policies of the PPS including the following:

 Policy 1.7.1 which promote opportunities for economic development and community investment.
 The proposed development will support tourism, encourage a sense of place, and promote well-designed built form.